Qovery/documentation/website/docs/using-qovery/configuration/databases/postgresql.md

 To delete a database, you have two options:
 - Remove it from the configuration file, commit and push
-- If you worked on feature branch, delete the branch and the database instance will automatically be deleted as well
+- If you worked on a feature branch, delete the branch, and the database instance automatically deletes as well

 <Alert type="danger">

-Delete action will drop the service and its data!
+Delete action drops the service and its data!

 </Alert>

 <Alert type="info">

-Backups will be kept for 1 month if you need to recover.
+Backups are kept for 1 month if you need to recover.

 </Alert>